-- apprentices must prepare a portfolio of evidence during the on-programme period of the apprenticeship. - the format and structure of the portfolio must be agreed between the employer and apprentice and will be presented electronically. - it must contain evidence related to the KSBs that will be assessed by the professional discussion.

-- the portfolio of evidence will typically contain 15 discrete pieces of evidence.

-- evidence may be used to demonstrate more than one KSB; a qualitative as opposed to quantitative approach is suggested.

-- evidence sources may include:

-- video/audio extracts (these should be a maximum of a continuous 5 minutes in length for each clip and a maximum of 3 clips; and the apprentice must be in view and identifiable)

-- o written statements

-- project plans from projects they have completed during the apprenticeship (this should not include the project to be undertaken for end-point assessment)

-- o reports; minutes
+- apprentices must prepare a portfolio of evidence during the on-programme period of the apprenticeship - the format and structure of the portfolio must be agreed between the employer and apprentice and will be presented electronically - it must contain evidence related to the KSBs that will be assessed by the professional discussion - the portfolio of evidence will typically contain 16 discrete pieces of evidence - evidence may be used to demonstrate more than one KSB; a qualitative as opposed to quantitative approach is suggested - evidence sources may include: - video or audio extracts (these should be a maximum of a continuous 5 minutes in length for each clip and a maximum of 3 clips; and the apprentice must be in view and identifiable) - o written statements - project plans from projects they have completed during the apprenticeship (this should not include the project to be undertaken for end-point assessment) - o reports; minutes - presentations - feedback from managers, supervisors or peers (any employer or peer contributions should focus only direct observation of evidence (for example witness statements) rather than opinions) - papers such as policies, Data Protection Impact Assessments (DPIAs) written or supported by the apprentice - o performance reviews

-- o presentations

-- feedback from managers, supervisors or peers (any employer or peer contributions should focus only direct observation of evidence (for example witness statements) rather than opinions)

-- o papers written by the apprentice

-- performance reviews

-This is not a definitive list; other evidence sources are allowable.
+This is not a definitive list; other evidence sources can be included.

-- It should not include reflective accounts or any methods of self-assessment. - The content must be sufficient to evidence the apprentice can apply the knowledge, skills and behaviours required as mapped to assessment method 2 (professional discussion).
-There must be at least one piece of evidence relating to each knowledge, skill and behaviour mapped to assessment method 2. - The evidence provided must be valid and attributable to the apprentice; the portfolio of evidence must contain a statement from the employer confirming this. - The portfolio of evidence must be submitted to the EPAO at the gateway.
+• the portfolio should not include reflective accounts or any methods of self-assessment

+- the content must be sufficient to evidence the apprentice can apply the knowledge, skills and behaviours required as mapped to assessment method 2 (professional discussion).
+There must be at least one piece of evidence relating to each knowledge, skill and behaviour mapped to assessment method 2 - The evidence provided must be valid and attributable to the apprentice; the portfolio of evidence must contain a statement from the employer confirming this - the portfolio of evidence must be submitted to the EPAO at the gateway